Of white sand beaches, dramatic sunsets, turquoise blue water, palm trees and coral reefs, that’s what an ideal holiday in paradise seems like.

 - Environmental responsibility: The people in Sri Lanka pay immense emphasis on water conservation.
 Avoid excessive use of water wherever possible.
 Electricity conservation is essential too.
 In general, use resources responsibly and reduce the stress on the environment during your stay.

 - Transport: The following modes of transport are available throughout the island: Tuk-tuk, taxi, bus, car, train, bicycle, scooters, motorbikes, helicopters and sea planes.

-Untouched by modernity, Passekudah Bay and Kalkudah Beach in Sri Lanka should be your next travel escapade.
+Untouched by modernity, Kalkudah & Passekudah Beach in Sri Lanka should be your next travel escapade.
 The sheer beauty of the cobalt waters and cool breeze will engulf you and put you in a tropical state of mind.

 Found this blog useful?
 Like, comment and share!